jdsmith575/my-hotel-reservations-countdown/README.md

-# my-hotel-reservations-countdown
+# Disney Hotel Countdown
-The purpose of this project is to display the My Hotel Reservations countdown that you can see in the Disneyland or Disney World app on your phone on a Frame TV.
+The purpose of this project is to automatically display the My Hotel Reservations countdown that you can see in the Disneyland or Disney World app a [Samsung The Frame TV](https://www.samsung.com/us/lifestyle-tvs/the-frame/highlights/).
+Each day, a new image is to created that shows the number of days remaining and the image is uploaded to the TV.

 ![Screenshot of the countdown image that is created.](/img/input/sample.png)

-Each day, a new image is to created that shows the number of days remaining and the image is uploaded to the TV.

 ## Inputs